oroinc/orocommerce/src/Oro/Bundle/ApplicationBundle/Resources/doc/upgrade-to-multiple-application.md

 Move parameter file `app/parameters.yml` to `app/common/parameters.yml`.
 The same should be done for other parameter files.

-Add hosts settings to the end of file.
+Add entry point parameters to the end of file.
 For example:

 ```
 application_host.admin: 'http://your-site-name/admin.php'